dslm4515/CMLFS/README.md

 <li>libcap still expects gcc - Temp-fix: `ln -sv clang /usr/bin/gcc`</li>
 <li>libelf(elfutils) requires a compiler with GNU99 support.
 Clang doe not have true GNU99 support.
 Compiles fine with GCC from cross-tools</li>
 <li>Diskboot.img of grub is not correctly built with clang.
 Grub needs to be built with GCC </li>
+<li>Cannot build cgnutools with host's LLVM/Clang.
+Has to be complied with Host's GCC or cross-tools toolchain.
 </ul>

 ## Change log